RajathRD/machinelearning-hobby-projects/README.md

 # Machine Learning Hobby Projects

-Few project files and folders I could recover from stuff I'd worked on in college and here and there.
+This repository contains some hobby projects that I had worked on most during and post my time at College.

 Note: The data files haven't been pushed to the repository